ambro-r/FileQueueWatcher/README.md

 # FileQueueWatcher
-Simple project to watch directories and record changes in that directory.
+A simple implementation to monitor a list of specified directories on a machine and record the file changes that occure within that directory.

+Presently the following is monitored for:
+* File Creation
+* File Modification
+* File Renaming
+* File Deletion

+This project uses the folloing packages:
-Microsoft.Extensions.Hosting.WindowsServices
+* Microsoft.Extensions.Hosting.WindowsServices
+* Serilog.Settings.Configuration
-Serilog.Formatting.Compact
+* Serilog.Formatting.Compact
-Serilog.Sinks.File
+* Serilog.Sinks.File
-Serilog.Settings.Configuration
+* Serilog.Sinks.Console